Madison Square Garden: 1991 renovation

-Garden owners spent $200 million in 1991 to renovate facilities and add 89 suites in place of hundreds of upper-tier seats.
+Garden owners spent $200 million in 1991 to renovate facilities and add 89 in place of hundreds of upper-tier seats.
 The project was designed by Ellerbe Becket.
 The renovation was criticized for perceived corporatization.
 Additionally, the renovation made bathrooms larger, expanded menus, added a new ventilation system, replaced all of the seats with new cushioned teal and violet seats, and refurbished both home teams' locker rooms.

 In 2000, current MSG owner James Dolan was quoted as saying that a new arena was being considered as the current building was starting to show its age.

 In 2004–2005, Cablevision battled with the City of New York over the proposed West Side arena, which was canceled.
 Cablevision then announced plans to raze the Garden, replace it with high-rise commercial buildings, and build a new Garden one block away at the site of the James Farley Post Office.
 Meanwhile, a new project to renovate and modernize the Garden completed phase one in time for the Rangers and Knicks' 2011–12 seasons, though the vice president of the Garden says he remains committed to the installation of an extension of Penn Station at the Farley Post Office site.
 While the Knicks and Rangers were not displaced, the New York Liberty played at the Prudential Center in Newark, New Jersey, during the renovation.

 Madison Square Garden is the last of the NBA and NHL arenas not to be named after a corporate sponsor.